RedisGraph/RedisGraph/docs/commands.md

 CREATE (:person {name: 'Kurt', age:27})
 ```

-To add relations between nodes, in the following example we first locate an existing source node, and once found we create a new relationship and destination node.
+To add relations between nodes, in the following example we first find an existing source node.
+After it's found, we create a new relationship and destination node.

 ```sh
 MATCH(a:person)